tlverse/causalglm/README.md

 For a in-depth description of these methods and example code, see the document "causalglm_writeup.pdf" in the "writeup" folder.
 This readme is largely a condensed version of this writeup.
 For example code and a walk-through guide, also see the "vignette.Rmd" document in the "vignette" folder.

+This package fully utilizes the powerful tlverse/tmle3 generalized targeted learning framework as well as the machine-learning frameworks tlverse/sl3 and tlverse/hal9001.

 ## Semiparametric and nonparametric generalized linear models for conditional causal inference using Targeted Maximum Likelihood Estimation